mikeyk730/Rogue-Collection/readme.md

 License
 =======
 The _Retro Rogue Collection_ engine is licensed under the GNU General Public License Version 3.
-See `gpl-3.0.txt` for more information.
+See `license\gpl-3.0.txt` for more information.
 The original Rogue game code belongs to the original copyright holders.
+See `license\unix-rogue.txt` for more information regarding the Unix versions.

 Copyright (C) 2016 Mike Kaminski